Utility patents are the best way to protect most inventions. But to get one, you have to convince a USPTO examiner that

 Patent valuation: Patent valuation is dictated in part by the desires of others to practice the invention, the effectiveness of the patent in thwarting these desires (what the claims cover), and the invention’s potential market size.
 If a particular patent covers an invention that no one else wants to practice, that patent isn’t going to be worth much!

 Assuming maintenance fees are paid at 3-4, 7-8, and 11-12 years after issue, US utility patents typically last for 20 years from initial filing, sometimes more if the USPTO has taken too long to review the application.
-After that, they expire and become public domain.
+After that, they expire (go abandoned) and become public domain.

 Don’t like having your own inventions used against you?
 Before your patent issues, consider filing a continuation application.

 Just got your US patent application allowed?
 Congratulations!
 Now before it issues (usually about 2-4 months after you pay the issue fee), you need to decide if you ever will want to file any improvements or variations of that invention in the future.

 If you do have some improvements or variations in mind, now is the time to start working on filing a “continuation-in-part” (or CIP).
 In a CIP, you are basically telling the USPTO that you have added some new concepts to your original patent application.
 This is OK – worst case the examiner may determine that the new concepts have a later filing date, but in any event, the examiner won’t hold your original patent application against you.